 Setpoint Weight: A weight the body strives to maintain within a range of 10 to 20 pounds.
 This weight is determined by a combination of genetics, hormones, the hypothalamus in the brain, the gut microbiome, and lifestyle choices.

 Before we talk about Setpoint Weight and why it is the key to losing weight and keeping it off, we want to talk about a prevalent issue.

 Why do so many people struggle to lose weight?

 Modern diets and weight loss programs focus on gimmicks, counting calories, and calorie deficits.
-The gimmicks in these diets come and go, yet counting calories has remained the one consistent.
+The gimmicks in these diets come and go, yet counting calories has remained consistent.
 Without any real results.
 Why haven’t we asked ourselves, does counting calories really work?

 Instead, we ignored the fundamental flaw in all of these diets and programs.
-We keep slapping new covers on books that contain essentially flawed information and we expect different results.
+We keep slapping new covers on books that contain essentially flawed information, and we expect different results.

 To truly change your body, to change how you look and feel, you need to try something different.

 What is the old quote?
 You can’t keep doing the same thing over and over again and expect different results.